Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 INTRODUCTION:

-Ontario needs major private sector investment in non-fossil fuel Distributed electricity Generation, natural gas co-generation and Energy Storage to meet the electricity supply shortage and the required reduction in CO2 emissions that are anticipated during the next decade.
+Ontario needs major private sector investment in non-fossil fuel Distributed Electricity Generation and Energy Storage to meet the non-fossil electricity supply shortage and the required reduction in CO2 emissions that are anticipated during the next decade.

 ELECTRICITY GENERATION PROBLEMS:

-Most of Ontario's electricity is presently generated by conventional hydro-electric dams or by large thermal-electric generating stations.
+Most of Ontario's electricity is presently generated by conventional hydro-electric dams or by large nuclear thermal-electric generating stations.
 Most of the rivers with sites that are suitable for large hydro-electric dams have already been harnessed.
 Fossil fuel thermal-electric generators are a problem because they are large sources of the man made CO2 that causes global warming.
-Nuclear thermal-electric generators have proven to be quite expensive, need to be base loaded, and have complex safety and waste management issues.
 All thermal-electric generators reject large amounts of heat that significantly alters the local environment.
-In order to obtain electricity without the aforementioned problems attempts are being made to use distributed renewable electricity generation.
+In order to mitigate the aforementioned problems attempts are being made to use distributed renewable electricity generation.

 DISTRIBUTED ELECTRICITY GENERATION:

 Distributed electricity generation involves taking advantage of economic and environmentally acceptable sources of energy for electricity generation wherever and whenever they occur.
-Unconstrained distributed electricity generation has an output power versus time profile that is determined by available sun light, available (wind velocity)^3, available river flow, and by the rate of use of low grade heat for purposes other than electricity generation.
-Intermittent unconstrained generation triggers a requirement for additional transmission.
+Unconstrained distributed electricity generation has an output power versus time profile that is determined by available sun light, available (wind velocity)^3 and available river flow.
+Adoption of intermittent distributed generation generally triggers a requirement for additional transmission due to low capacity factor.

-The reliability of an electricity system with distributed generation rests on there being a large number of statistically independent distributed generators that collectively provide sufficient average power to meet both the local area grid load and the energy storage system losses.
+The dependability of an electricity system with distributed generation rests on there being a large number of statistically independent distributed generators with energy storage that collectively provides sufficient power capacity to meet both the local area grid load and the energy storage system losses.
 On-going voltage regulation requires control of energy storage and sheddable load as well as some generation constraint.
 To minimize dependence on long distance transmission local generation should be operated to approximately equal local load.
 The process of matching local generation to local load requires excess generation capacity and controlled generation constriant.

 GENERATION CONSTRAINT:

-As intermittent unconstrained generation is added to the electricity system balancing sheddable load, energy storage and constrained generation should also be added to the electricity system.
-In the absence of these balancing components the distributed generation must be constrained to achieve load following.
-This generation constraint reduces each generator's average power output by about 50%.
+As intermittent unconstrained generation is added to the electricity system a matching amount of balancing sheddable load, energy storage and constrained generation should also be added to the electricity system.
+In the absence of these balancing components the distributed generation must be heavily constrained to follow the grid load.
+This generation constraint reduces each generator's average power output by about 33%.
+Further generation constraint, typically up to about 50%, is necessary to provide a safety margin to allow for an unplanned generation outage at a time of near peak electricity load.

-The generation constraint requirement can be met by requiring all distributed generators to constrain their outputs according to a specified negative slope % of available power versus voltage curve.
+The generation constraint requirement can be met by requiring all distributed generators to constrain their outputs according to a specified negative slope output power versus voltage curve.
 However, implementation of this generation constraint methodology requires acceptance by the parties of appropriate contract terms.
+These are generally known as Take or Pay Power Purchase Agreements.

 PROFILE MATCHING:

-Congestion Factor based electricity rates should be used to encourage use of energy storage for leveling generation and load profiles.
+Minimum capacity and peak demand based electricity rates should be used to encourage use of energy storage for leveling generation and load profiles.
 To the extent that energy storage does not achieve generation and load profile matching, then generation and/or load under dispatch control must be used to achieve the required profile matching.
-The economics of distributed generation depend on how well the total seasonal distributed generation output matches the grid load profile.
-The cost of seasonal energy storage is quite large.
+The economics of distributed generation depend on how well the distributed generation output matches the local load profile.
+If seasonal energy storage is required to match the generation and load profiles the cost is often prohibitively large.

 GENERATOR INDEPENDENCE:

-An issue that has not been adequately addressed by the OPA is requiring distributed generators to be self excited to reduce their dependence on other generation for voltage regulation, reactive power and black start.
+An issue that has not been adequately addressed by the IESO is requiring distributed generators to be self excited to reduce their dependence on other generation for frequency control, voltage regulation, reactive power and black start.

 DISTRIBUTED GENERATION TYPES:

-Two significant sources of distributed generation energy are wind and co-generation.
+Two significant sources of distributed generation energy are wind and solar generation.
 It is helpful to examine the costs of both types of distributed generation.
 The mathematical development for other forms of distributed generation is analogous.

 The transmission/distribution and regulatory costs are additional.

 The power output from a wind generator is proportional to (wind velocity)^3.
-Doubling the wind velocity increases the power output by a factor of 8.
-Hence the available wind energy is a strong function of the wind velocity distribution over time.
+Hence, doubling the wind velocity increases the power output by a factor of 8.
+The available wind energy is proportional to the time averaged value of (wind velocity)^3.

 WIND GENERATION ENERGY STORAGE SYSTEM ASSUMPTIONS: